 2. Current account deficit.
-The current account deficit actually got bigger.
+The current account deficit actually got bigger from 2010.

 In 2008, the current account deficit was less than 2% of GDP.
 At the end of 2013, this current account deficit fell to more than 5% of GDP – a very high deficit (more at current account balance of payments) This seems to contradict economic theory – as you would expect a devaluation to improve the current account – not worsen it.

 How do we explain the relative failure of devaluation to rebalance the economy in UK 2007-13?

 1. Inelastic demand for exports and imports Evidence suggests that demand for UK exports is relatively inelastic.
 UK exports have become less price competitive as we’ve moved away from low-cost manufacturers to a variety of services and high-tech manufacturing; these goods tend to have relatively few close substitutes.
 Therefore, even if the price falls, the increase in demand is relatively low.
 Similarly, demand for imports is relatively inelastic meaning we continue to pay the higher price.
 (The Marshall-Lerner condition states a devaluation will worsen the current account if PEDx + PEDm >1)

 2. Firms didn’t always pass on the effects of devaluation.
 In theory, devaluation leads to a lower price of exports.
 However, firms could choose instead to keep the foreign currency prices the same, but increase their profit margins instead.
 Rather than passing the devaluation onto foreign customers, UK exporters just make more profit.
 In a recession, exporters are keen to improve their cash balances and so are keen to increase profit margins.

 In 2008, the Bank of England showed that the rapid devaluation hadn’t caused a fall in the UK terms of trade.
 UK export prices didn’t fall, but actually increased.
 It explains how a devaluation may not cause lower export prices – at least in the short term.

 3. Weak external demand